Kyrobi/Cynagen/Files/Prices.md

 Rarity: ![#FF5555](https://placehold.it/15/FF5555/000000?text=+)

-Description: A powerful monthly weapon that could of been bought from the monthly item store.
+Description: A powerful sword from the monthly item store.
 Could be bought for $20,000.